Ilogeek/redmine_issue_dynamic_edit/README.md

 # redmine_issue_dynamic_edit

-Add new dropdown elements on detailed issue page to dynamically update issue's status, assignee and priority fields, directly in the details block of the issue.
+Add new dropdown elements on detailed issue page to dynamically update issue's status, assignee, priority, start and due dates, ratio and estimated time fields, directly in the details block of the issue.

 ### Example